metabarcoding/obitools4-doc/content/docs/commands/alignments/obipairing/_index.md

 {{< code "paired_exact.fastq" "fastq" true >}}

 For this trivial data set, both results, `paired.fastq` and `paired_exact.fastq`, are identical with respect to the consensus sequence.
 But the annotations are different.
-Using the UNIX diff command, it's possible to compare the two files:
+Using the UNIX diff command, it is possible to compare the two files:

 ```bash
 diff -u paired.fastq paired_exact.fastq